flintproject/Flint/doc/JOSS/paper.md

 affiliations:
  - name: Graduate School of Medicine, Yamaguchi University
    index: 1
-date: 3 Jul 2020
+date: 17 Aug 2020
 bibliography: paper.bib
 ---

 # Introduction

-Understanding dynamics of living organisms often requires a rigorous mathematical model that describes the hypotheses to be tested.
+Understanding dynamics of living organisms often requires a mathematical model that describes the hypotheses to be tested.
 It is widely recognized that the class of ordinary differential equations (ODE) is suitable for describing the time course of variables in a deterministic system, stemming from a simple assumption about the rate of their change.
 One of such examples is the chemical reaction accelerated by an enzyme following the Michaelis-Menten kinetics; another is the action potential of cardiac cells driven by modulation of ion channels.
 By a virtue of